byu24/at.sc.db/README.md

 ## Download

-1. Set up the metadata
+1. Prior to downloading the data, a metadata CSV file must be set up.
+Follow the format of `sample_metadata.csv` in the `Data` directory.
+	* Set a naming structure for the samples in the first column of the metadata CSV.

+2.